How Does Winter Affect Our Moods?

 The Winter Solstice

-These feelings also have a strong connection to the Winter Solstice, which is the shortest day of the year on Wednesday 21st June.
+When you’re feeling down in the wintertime, these feelings can have a strong connection to the Winter Solstice, which is the shortest day of the year on Wednesday 21st June.
 We are at the point in the year where the Southern Hemisphere is the furthest from the sun, so naturally there is less daylight on this day.